 - demonstrate established lineage to Joseph and Clara Pilates via the Elders

-- incorporate solid foundations in anatomy, physiology and human movement
+- incorporate solid foundations in anatomy, physiology and movement biomechanics

 - Listing on PAA website as a recognised Education Body with website, logo and phone number listed and a direct link to EB website

-- Monthly posting on PAA facebook page (1 per Education Body that rotate through the Education Bodies) to advertise each Education Body member, plus a monthly Professional Development posting for each Education Body as supplied by the Education Body (if the EB does not supply the PAA with an advertisement then no ad will be posted)
+- Monthly posting on PAA Facebook page to advertise Education Body member, plus a monthly Professional Development posting for each Education Body as supplied by the Education Body (if the EB does not supply the PAA with an advertisement then no ad will be posted)

-- 1 free advertisement emailed to all PAA members per year- PDF attachment
+- 2 complimentary advertisements annually (accredited course or professional development) emailed to all PAA members – PDF attachment

-- 30% discount on biennial PAA conference exhibitor stand
+- 30% discount on PAA conference exhibitor stand

-- A variety of invited opportunities to advertise at PAA events or promoted events
+- A variety of invited opportunities to participate or advertise at PAA events or promoted events

 Course and Faculty details required